‒ A New Era in Learning Community Work

-How can we best organize and teach for high-quality learning for all students?
-A New Era in Learning Community Work: Why the Pedagogy of Intentional Integration Matters addresses this question in the contemporary context of LC work.
-It's a question with a long lineage.
+How do we create high-quality learning experiences for ALL students?
+A New Era in Learning Community Work: Why the Pedagogy of Intentional Integration Matters addresses this question in the context of LC work.
+This question has a long lineage.

 LCs as an Intervention Strategy for Student Success

 Sustaining Learning Communities: Moving from Curricular to Education Reform summarizes what we've learned.
 Framing learning communities as an intervention strategy requires key shifts:

 - From focusing on specific learning community models to conceiving of learning communities as a dynamic intervention characterized by three essential features (cohorts of students, explicit integrative opportunities, and collaboration between student and academic affairs) that can take a variety of forms depending on campus contexts.

 - From creating learning community offerings based on faculty interest to designing learning communities that meet students at critical points in their educational pathways—as they begin college, as they move from precollege to college-level work, as they move into major areas of study.

 - From creating discrete learning community offerings, to designing an overarching learning community program that can support multiple kinds of LC offerings—links, clusters, and/or living learning communities—that share a purpose and are aligned with institutional efforts to improve students’ experiences of learning in and out of the classroom.